jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

     worksheet.write('A1', '=2+2', num_format, 4)

 .. note::
-   Some versions of Excel 2007 do not display the calculated values of formulas written by XlsxWriter.
-Applying all available Service Packs to Excel should fix this.
+   Some early versions of Excel 2007 do not display the calculated values of formulas written by XlsxWriter.
+Applying all available Office Service Packs should fix this.

 worksheet.write_array_formula()